How to Become a Holistic Doctor: Education and Career Roadmap

-Learn how to become a holistic doctor.
-Research the job description and the education and licensing requirements and find out how to start a career as a holistic doctor.
+Learn how to become a holistic doctor by watching this video.
+Learn about the job description, the education, and the licensing requirements, and find out how to start a career as a holistic doctor.

 Holistic doctors are medically trained physicians who work in one or more modalities that focus on the health of the entire person.
 They may integrate acupuncture, massage or herbal medicine into their practices.
 Holistic doctors often take into account a wide range of conditions, such as mental health, lifestyle and nutrition, when examining a patient's health.